← Back to Home

 • Consistent consonant mapping (sh, ch, kh, zh).

-• A shared reference may emerge over time.
+• A stable reference that communities could adopt over time.

 Early Design Principles